-The present study was carried out during the Rabi season of 2023–2024 to evaluate the performance and stability of 26 wheat (Triticum aestivum L.) The present trial carried out at two locations: the BT Indigenous Seed Production Company Farm in Sainsowal, (Punjab), and the Himachal Hybrid Seeds Firm Farm in Lambagaon, (Himachal Pradesh).
+The present study was carried out during the Rabi season of 2023–2024 to evaluate the performance and stability of twenty six wheat (Triticum aestivum L.) genotypes at two locations: the BT Indigenous Seed Production Company Farm in Sainsowal, (Punjab), and the Himachal Hybrid Seeds Firm Farm in Lambagaon, (Himachal Pradesh), India.
 These sites differ in climatic conditions.
-The experimental layout followed a randomized block design (RBD) with three replications per location.
+The experimental layout was followed a randomized block design (RBD) with three replications per location.
 Each genotype was grown in a plot size of 2 m × 1.15 m with row-to-row spacing of 23 cm and was sown manually in rows and 50 cm-wide drainage channel separated each block to avoid cross-contamination and improve irrigation efficiency.
 A recommended fertilizer dose of 120:60:40 kg/ha (ICAR-Indian Institute of wheat and barley Research, Karnal)[3].
-N: P: K was applied Nitrogen was split into two doses — half at sowing and half at first irrigation.
+N: P: K was applied Nitrogen was split into two doses — half at sowing and half before first irrigation.

 Experimental Materials

-Table no: 1: Wheat Genotypes
+Table no: 1.
+List of the wheat genotypes used for the experiment